Whatsapp Icon

 • Fever: A perforation can lead to infection in the abdominal cavity, resulting in fever and chills.

-• Changes in bowel habits: Look out for any sudden changes, including constipation or severe diarrhea, as these could indicate a serious issue.
+• Changes in bowel habits: Look out for any sudden changes, including constipation or severe diarrhoea, as these could indicate a serious issue.

 • Bloating and abdominal swelling: The leakage of gastrointestinal contents into the abdomen can cause noticeable swelling.